Directed-energy weapon: Anti-piracy measures

-LRADs are often fitted on commercial and military ships.
-They have been used on several occasions to repel pirate attacks by sending warnings and by producing intolerable levels of sound.
-For example, in 2005 the cruise liner Seabourn Spirit used a sonic weapon to defend itself from Somali pirates in the Indian ocean.
+LRADs (long-range acoustic devices) have been fitted on commercial and military ships and used on several occasions to repel pirate attacks by sending warnings and by producing intolerable levels of sound.
+For example, in 2005 the cruise liner Seabourn Spirit used a sonic weapon to defend itself from Somali pirates in the Indian Ocean.
 A few years later, the cruise liner Spirit of Adventure also defended itself from Somali pirates by using its LRAD to force them to retreat.

 Non-lethal weapon capability

 The TECOM Technology Symposium in 1997 concluded on non-lethal weapons, "determining the target effects on personnel is the greatest challenge to the testing community", primarily because "the potential of injury and death severely limits human tests".

 Also, "directed-energy weapons that target the central nervous system and cause neurophysiological disorders may violate the Certain Conventional Weapons Convention of 1980.
 Weapons that go beyond non-lethal intentions and cause 'superfluous injury or unnecessary suffering' may also violate the Protocol I to the Geneva Conventions of 1977."

-Some common bio-effects of non-lethal electromagnetic weapons include: